Fusion2010/Solving-LQR-with-Policy-Iteration-and-DGM/README.md

 ## Problem 4.
 * plot: see plot instructions
-* code is a relization couresework question 3 Policy iteration)
+* code is a relization couresework question (Policy iteration with DGM)